-The US Conference of Catholic Bishops has issued a statement regarding the new COVID-19 vaccines.
-In their statement, the bishop Chairmen for the Committee on Pro-Life Activities and the Committee on Doctrine address the moral concerns raised by the fact that the three vaccines that appear to be ready for distribution in the United States all have some connection to cell lines that originated with tissue taken from abortions.
+The US Conference of Catholic Bishops have issued statements regarding the new COVID-19 vaccines.
+The bishop Chairmen for the Committee on Pro-Life Activities and the Committee on Doctrine address the moral concerns raised by the fact that the vaccines that appear to be ready for distribution in the United States all have some connection to cell lines that originated with tissue taken from abortions.

 The bishops have concluded that the gravity of the pandemic and the lack of availability of alternative vaccines are sufficiently serious reasons as to justify the use of the vaccines from Pfizer and Moderna.
-However, the vaccine produced by AstraZeneca “should be avoided if there are alternatives available” as this vaccine is “more morally compromised” than the others.
+However, the vaccines produced by AstraZeneca and Johnson & Johnson should be avoided if there are alternatives available.

 - Answers to Key Ethical Questions About COVID-19 Vaccine – resource from the USCCB.

 - Moral Guidance on Vaccines – resources from the USCCB.